Peliha-ip/The-Cold-Above/README.md

 - Noot Noot!
 (Rename a penguin "Pingu")
 - Just Smile and Wave, Boys (Have Kowalski, Rico, Skipper, and Private penguins)
 - Still Falling For You (Fall from the sky dimension to the overworld safely)
+- We Are the Workshop (Enter a workshop)
+- Creations Of A Mastermind (Summon a copper golem inside a workshop)
+- Cautionary Tale (Enter the Filthra dimension)
+- Yezzir, It's Cold Outside (Enter the Cryostill dimension)
+- All It Took Was a Trash Can (Pick up a trash block, a used plastic water bottle, a dirty traffic cone, a rusty scrap, wooden scraps, or a plastic scrap outside a landfill)
+- WAAAAAALLL-EEEEEEEEE (Craft a trash block with rusty and plastic scraps)
+- The Point Of No Return (Enter an abandoned factory and a refinery)
+- Watch Out For Uncle Sam (Kill an oil slime)
+- Good As New (Remove the sticky oil effect with a water cauldron)
+- Carrying an Environmental Hazard (Get a bucket of oil)

 Tags:
 - Alien: gloop, tangled, capricorn, space whale, flatworm (cosmic), peacock spider, hippie, cortex, slithering cat, manta ray (cosmic), somniworm, blob, bloop, ichtrix, carcyn, murrix, stone chicken, fuzzy worm, déjà-vu, bookworm, orbel, hexacron, crowned, crystal fox, starballoon, cosmollusk, tentrix, owl (suspicious)
-- Alien (Bartering): gloop, slithering cat, somniworm, blob, hexacron, hippie, cortex, déjà-vu, bookworm, orbel, crowned, cosmollusk, tentrix, starballoon, and tangled
+- Alien (Bartering): gloop, slithering cat, somniworm, blob, hexacron, hippie, cortex, déjà-vu, bookworm, orbel, crowned, tentrix, starballoon, and tangled